A guide to buying Premier League tickets from the USA in 2025-2026

 There is one fool-proof alternative: the hospitality package.

-They don’t come cheap (think somewhere between £300 and £500 per person depending on the club and the match), but anyone can buy them regardless of membership status, and they come with perks such as a catered meal, a stadium tour or merchandise discounts.
+They don’t come cheap (think somewhere between £300 and £500 per person depending on the club and the match), but usually anyone can buy them regardless of membership status, and they come with perks such as a catered meal, a stadium tour or merchandise discounts.

-Every club offers them, and if you really are that set on seeing the match you want and money is no object, well, buying a hospitality package will certainly help you achieve that goal.
+Every club offers them, and if you really are dead set on seeing the match you want and money is no object, well, buying a hospitality package will certainly help you achieve that goal.

 Cost notwithstanding, buying hospitality tickets through the club at least gives you the peace of mind that you’re getting into the ground no matter what — and that you’ll be treated pretty well in the process.